 In the first few years after having a baby, many parents begin to experience and notice the varying differences that take place within their baby’s diaper.
 The good news is many of these variations mean your baby is simply healthy and growing.
 That said, others may point to signs of an infection and indicate the necessity of a trip to the doctor's office.
 Differences in consistency and color have a lot to do with what is being consumed by your young one, such as whether they are being breastfed or formula-fed.
 Let's take a look at the different types of baby poop, including breast milk poop vs formula poop.

 Normal Bowel Movements for Breastfed Babies

-Many parents typically stress about the different types of bowel movements and what they mean for their baby.
-Within the first few days of having your baby, their bowel movements will consist of passing meconium, which is the thick, black, or dark green substance that was held in their intestines before they were born.
-Once that passes, the quicker you begin to breastfeed, and the sooner colostrum enters their system.
+Many parents have concerns about the different types of bowel movements and what they mean for their baby.
+Within the first few days after birth, a baby’s bowel movements will consist of meconium, which is the thick, black, or dark green substance that was held in their intestines before they were born.

 Abnormal Bowel Movements for Breastfed Babies

 If your baby has a change in their typical bowel movement patterns, it is recommended to have a feeding assessment with a lactation consultant and discuss with your baby’s doctor.
 There are several reasons why baby’s stool may change such as food sensitivities or illness.
 Sometimes adjustments to the baby’s feeding patterns or parent’s diet can improve digestion.